ahmedsherif55/textClassification/README.md

-# Topic modelling
+# Text Classification

-Topic modelling is the process of finding groups of co-occurring words in texts.
-These groups are called "topics".
-The same word can appear in different topics due to its ambiguity, and words that mean the same are meant to appear in the same topic.
-Topic modelling can be used to solve both text classification and clustering.
-Topic Model used to discover topics across various text documents
+is one of the important and typical task in supervised machine learning (ML).
+Assigning categories to documents, which can be a web page, library book, media articles, gallery etc. has many applications like e.g. spam filtering, email routing, sentiment analysis etc. In this article, I would like to demonstrate how we can do text classification using python, scikit-learn and little bit of NLTK.

 #### Dataset:
 We are using a relatively large data set of Stack Overflow questions and tags.
 The data is available in Google BigQuery,